 Will AI influencers replace human influencers?

 Unlikely.
 They’ll coexist.
 AI influencers work well for certain brand campaigns (fashion, lifestyle, fantasy content).
-Human influencers still have the edge for authentic reviews, personal stories, and building genuine community connections.
+Human influencers still have the edge for authentic reviews, personal stories, and building real community connections.
 The market is growing for both.

 What This Means for You